-Supportive communities, tailored teaching programs, financial aid, and more.
+Supportive communities, tailored teaching programs, financial aid and more.
 Teaching is more than a profession—teachers shape lives.

 In communities, we learn, grow and find support.
 Whether you're a high school student or already on your way to teaching, there are several communities and organizations that provide support to Indigenous educators and students in Colorado.